 Equine Solicitors

-The UK horse industry is worth over £4 billion, with more than 4.3 million people participating in equine activities and over 1.3 million horses in Britain overall.
-As such, there is plenty of scope for legal issues to arise, particularly as the equestrian industry has become increasingly regulated over the past two decades.
+The UK horse industry huge.
+It’s worth billions of pounds each year, with more than four million people participating in equine activities each year and over 1.3 million horses in Britain overall.
+So, there’s plenty of scope for equine legal issues to arise, particularly as the equestrian industry has become more regulated in recent years.

-It’s therefore essential to be aware and prepared for any potential issues, which is where Setfords’ equine solicitors can help.
-Our lawyers are trusted by horse owners, equine professionals, business owners, charities, and even world class equestrian athletes, so you know you will be in safe hands.
+If you’re part of the equine world, it’s important to be aware of any potential issues and be prepared for them.
+This is where Setfords’ equine solicitors can help.
+Our lawyers are trusted by horse owners, equine professionals, business owners, charities, and even world class equestrian athletes, so you know that you’re in safe hands with us.

 How exactly can our equine lawyers help you?
-Check out their main specialisms:
+See our main specialisms below:

 -